pachyderm/pachyderm/examples/ml/gpt-2/README.md

 }
 ```

-The only thing that's change is that we're taking `"tweets"` as input, rather
+The only thing that's change is that we're taking the `tweets` repo as input, rather
-than `"queries"` and we're running a different script in our transform.
+than `queries` and we're running a different script in our transform.
 You can
 create this pipeline with:

 ```sh
 $ pachctl create pipeline -f train.json
 ```

-This will kick off a job immediately, because there are already inputs to be
+This will kick off a job immediately because there are already inputs to be
 processed.
-Expect this job to take a while to run, you can make it run
+Expect this job to take a while to run (~1hr on my laptop), but you can make it run
-quicker by setting the max steps lower.
+quicker by reducing the max steps and building your own Docker image to use.

 While that's running, let's setup the last step: generating text.

 ## Text Generation

-The last step is to take our trained models and make them tweet!
+The last step is to take our trained model(s) and make them tweet!
 The code
-for this is in [generate.py](link) and looks like this:
+for this is in [generate.py](./generate.py) and looks like this:

 ```python
 #!/usr/local/bin/python3